 The VP Series of Whalen units are provided with an internal drain pan (also stainless steel) that mounts on structural steel members in the unit cabinet.
 The drain pan is elevated approximately 4" above the cabinet floor, and is provided with a drain hole in the center of the pan.
 A copper nipple is soldered to the drain pan and a flexible rubber P-trap is fastened to the drain nipple with a squeeze-lock clip.
-The P-trap then passes through the side of the unit cabinet where it is connected to the condensate drain riser on a stub-out and secured with a squeeze lock clip.
+The P-trap then passes through the side or rear of the cabinet where it connects to the condensate drain riser on a stub-out and secured with a squeeze lock clip.
+This drain pan is removable by removing the chassis, lifting the pan and removing the P-Trap drain clip.
 The condensate drain riser is secured to the outside of the unit cabinet and passes the condensate from the top unit to the bottom unit on the riser where the condensate can be properly disposed of according to building codes.